The picture perfect Ladakh

 The splendid landscapes

 There is no place or corner in Ladakh that is not picture perfect.
 Every photograph taken there is beautiful and I have never seen a bad picture of Ladakh.
+The landscapes and the scenery is worth dying for.

 The animals and the wildlife in Ladakh is unique and extremely cute.
 So definitely watch out for that cuteness.
+And please remember not to feed any wildlife.
+Just look at them, take pictures and experience the cuteness overload.

-This is one place in India where you can see Milky Way.
+This is one place in India where you can see the Milky Way.
 The stars are amazing and because of the clear skies, it makes it possible to see the dust easily.

 Tree trunks, bridge and the post box

-The life of Ladakhis is interesting.
+The life of Ladakhis is very interesting.
 They have found ways to adapt to the climate and nature.
 And because of this, one can see some of the different ways these people live.

 Monasteries, monks and the stupas